 • Seeking proper legal counsel who specializes in wage theft

 There are other overtime issues common to all workers, including those in restaurants, such as averaging hours across more than one week or incorrectly claiming an employee is exempt from overtime pay.
-If you work in the restaurant industry and aren’t sure whether you’re being paid correctly, The Lore Law Firm can advise you.
+If you work in the restaurant industry and aren’t sure whether you’re being paid correctly, a restaurant workers overtime pay lawyer at The Lore Law Firm can advise you.
+With our contingency-based model, you have the advantage of no upfront costs, paying only if we win your case.
 Start today by filling out our free, confidential client intake form.